hongjiehuang/Web_Security_Week8/README.md

 Vulnerability #1: Insecure Direct Object Reference

- * Steps: In the Find a Salesperson section, click the showed salesperson, the URL have the format```https://35.184.234.47/red/public/salesperson.php?id=```, we can find people that not in the given list by setting the id to the IDs that not in the list.When I testify id=10 and id=11, the red target display the two salesperson that not in the list but the other two target sites will go back to the Find a Salesperson page.
+ * Steps: In the Find a Salesperson section, click on any salesperson in the section, the URL will have the format```https://35.184.234.47/red/public/salesperson.php?id=```, we can find peoples that are not in the given list by setting the id to the IDs that are not in the list.When I testify id=10 and id=11, the red target display the two salesperson that are not in the list but the other two target sites will go back to the Find a Salesperson page.
 So the the red target has IDOR Vulnerability.

  * GIF Walkthrough:
   <img src='red_1.gif' title='Insecure Direct Object Reference' width='' alt='' />

 Vulnerability #2: Cross-Site Request Forgery

- * Steps: Login to the target, and in the User section, edit the information like the Name, then change the value of csrd_token by inspecting the page, and click then click update.
+ * Steps: Login to the target, and in the User section, edit the information that we want, for example the Name, then change the value of csrd_token by inspecting the page, and then click update.
 The red target allows us to make a change, while the other two targets show "Error: invalid request".
 Therefore, red target has CSRF Vulnerability.

  * GIF Walkthrough: